NICTA/scoobi/README.md

 * `materialize` method on `DList` objects for getting a `DList` off HDFS and on to the client
 * I/O support for Sequence and Avro files
-* Client-side computations that can be dependent on and/or create depenecices on `DList` computations
+* Client-side computations that can be dependent on and/or create dependencies on `DList` computations
 * `DList` methods that produce *scalar* values, e.g. `reduce`, `product`, `sum`, `min`, `max`, `length`, `count`
 * Sugar for implementing interative algorithms